bokner/solverl/README.md

 Model could be either:

-- a string, in which case it represents a path for a file containing Minizinc model.
+- a string, in which case it represents a path for a file containing MiniZinc model.

     **Example:** "mzn/sudoku.mzn"